 State income tax revenues in Hawaii represent 22.9 percent of its total state and local levies, according to a new study by the Tax Foundation.

 Hawaii earned a score of 71.1 out of 100 in a new ranking of state litigation climates released Wednesday by the U.S. Chamber Institute for Legal Reform.

 Hawaii finished 13th highest in the size of its state and local government operations, based on their share of the state’s gross domestic product, according to a 24/7 Wall St. analysis.

-Hawaii County was ranked the poorest county in Hawaii in a Wall St. 24/7 analysis of the least affluent regions in all 50 states.
+Hawaii was ranked Hawaii’s worst county to live in, according to a Wall St. 24/7 analysis of regions with the poorest quality of life within all 50 states.